-I am an Assistant Professor (tenure-track) in the School of Criminal Justice at Wichita State University (WSU).
-I am currently a Service-Learning Faculty Scholar and a Tilford Diversity Fellow for WSU.
+I am currently an Assistant Professor at Sam Houston State University's Department of Victim Studies.
 I earned my Ph.D. in Criminology and Criminal Justice from the University of Nevada, Las Vegas in 2018.

-In my free time, I enjoy traveling, yoga, hiking, video games, and my dogs.
+In my free time, I enjoy yoga, hiking, snowboarding, video games, and my dogs.

 I gave a research talk as part of the Wichita State College of Liberal Arts and Science Perspectives on the Pandemic Series:

 “'I’m Not a Number, I’m a Human Being:' A Phenomenological Study of Women’s Responses to Labeling" is officially published online in Feminist Criminology!